rsm-msba-25-26/vestaire-mgta452/docs/eda.md

 # Exploratory Data Analysis

-This section summarzies the descriptive analytics perfromed before modeling
+This section summarizes the descriptive analytics performed before modeling

 Key to our cleaning and exploration are the following:
 - cleaning missing values